About Per Håkansson

 Only buy the things that you frequently use, love, and that last, and focus your precious time, attention, and creative energy on what really matters to you in your life.
 But in a society that is driven by more, that’s easier said than done – thus this practical newsletter to inspire and guide.

 He loves anything water-related, from swimming to surfing, snowboarding, and sailing.
 He also reads a lot, close to hundred books — fiction and non-fiction — every year.
-His favorite genres are spy thrillers, literary novels, and books about the human body and behavior.
+His favorite genres are spy thrillers, literary novels, and books about physical and mental peak performance and human behavior.

 Born in Sweden, “grew up” in California

 He was born and raised in Sweden but moved to Los Angeles for the last year of high school.
-In Southern California he learned to write, make photos, use computers, swim competitively, and get himself into trouble, something he still does very well to this day.
+In Southern California he studied journalism, learned how to make photos, use personal computers, swim and play water polo competitively, and get himself into trouble, something he still does very well to this day.

-At university he studied economics, literature, journalism, and languages at different institutions across Europe, including Sweden, Spain, and Switzerland.
+At university he studied economics, literature, journalism, and languages at well-known educational institutions across Europe – including Sweden, Spain, and Switzerland – and the US.
 After school he was recruited to a media startup, followed by several tech startups in Stockholm, London, and San Francisco.

 Digital transformation pioneer

-In 2010 he became an independent lecturer and advisor to Fortune 500 companies on digital transformation and travelled extensively across the world for a decade.
-Today he’s more focused on how to live life well with fewer better things in one timezone.
+In 2010 he became an independent lecturer and advisor to Fortune 500 companies on digital transformation and travelled extensively across the whole world for a decade.
+Today he’s more focused on how to live life well with fewer better things in one timezone, including daily swim practice, reading, and writing.

 He frequently roams Southern California in search for great waves, new public swimming pools, great libraries, fun outdoor adventures, and interesting new friendships.
 He owns very few material things which allows for a very light nomadic lifestyle, but lives a very rich, interesting, and fulfilling life.